EddieYao8/Medical-Device-Projects/Laparodome/README.md

 Collaborators:
 - Costa Rica: UCIMED
 - Houston: Baylor College of Medicine
-- Brazil: Hospital de Amor
+- Brazil: Hospital de Amor Barretos
 - Utah: University of Utah

 **BOM for One Training Device and Kit**